Skip to content

 }

 spec.mode="append" adds rows after existing content without overwriting.
-Use this to accumulate a history of model runs.

 {